Aya Brea: Appearances

 During The 3rd Birthday, despite being in her late thirties, Aya still appears to be much younger, due to the awakened mitochondria in her cells.
 Because of this, she is also the only applicable candidate viable for the Overdive System.
 Aya has lost her memories as a result of unknown circumstances, which has led to a drastic change in personality since the first two Parasite Eve games: she is shown to be more vulnerable, and fights for unknown reasons.
 With the ability to travel through time via the Overdive System, and also having gained the new ability to body swap, Aya is the secret weapon for the human race in the fight against the new life forms called Twisted.
 Using a machine built by the Counter Twisted Investigation (CTI) team, Aya returns to two years in the past, when the Twisted first appeared.
 At the end of the game, it is revealed that the real Aya was destroyed by her own sister Eve at Time Zero, which took place during Aya's wedding to Kyle Madigan in 2010.
 It transpired that Eve had tried to save her but accidentally developed Overdive into Aya's body, causing Aya's soul to create the Twisted.
 Aya and Eve swap bodies, Eve then shoots Aya in order to prevent the twisted from being created.
 The game's ending shows Eve in Aya's body, meeting a mysterious woman with similar voice to Aya whose identity is left ambiguous.
 Kyle is also shown saying he is going to search to try and find Aya.

 Others

-Aya appeared as a character in Final Fantasy Brave Exvius.
+Aya appeared in Final Fantasy Brave Exvius.